 Which gluten-free flours should I use?

-I don’t use blends in my recipes, because they aren’t as consistent as blending your own flours.
+I don’t usually use store-bought flour blends in my recipes because they aren’t as consistent as blending your own flours.
 This takes a bit more work and a few more ingredients on hand, but I think the effort is worth it to have consistent results!
 The flours we use for this recipe are tapioca flour, potato starch, brown rice flour, sorghum flour, and millet flour.

 If you would like to use a mix, I recommend using my homemade gluten-free bread flour blend.
 If you prefer a store-bought blend, I like this multi-flour blend from Vitacost.
 This blend uses very similar ingredients to the ones this recipe calls for, with no additives or gums.